Get Mental Health and Addiction Treatment from Home

 Psychotherapy is an essential tool that you can use during and after detox.
 In fact, there is never a wrong time to undergo therapy.
 Teletherapy supports your detox by providing you with the emotional support, accountability, and guidance that you need to progress through this rigorous time.

 Even if you have already gone through the initial detox, telehealth provides a continuation of care.
 You can expand on the tools, knowledge, and skills that you have already gained so that you progress toward a life of fulfillment and sobriety.

 How Does Telehealth Work for Rehab?

-We will lead you through an assessment before you begin virtual care with us.
-This allows our providers to learn more about you and the reasons that you’re seeking support.
-Once the areas of concern are addressed, we will develop a customized treatment plan that includes individual therapy sessions as well as other strategies for helping you get through detox and recovery.
+Telehealth allows rehab providers to learn more about you and the reasons that you’re seeking support.
+Once the areas of concern are addressed, customized treatment plans are developed that include individual therapy sessions as well as other strategies for helping you get through detox and recovery.

 Group sessions may be held via online virtual care platforms.
 You will also participate in one-on-one counseling sessions with a therapist.

 As you move along in your journey, you can step down your level of care.
 This generally means that your group and individual sessions will become less frequent for virtual care.
 You can work with your care provider to tailor the strategy for your needs and continually assess your progress.